planetlearning/planetlearning.github.io/pages/manual/planet.md

 ### _What is the OLE Planet Learning System (Planet)?_

 Personalized Learning And Networked Enabled Teams (Planet) is a multilingual learning system and library with thousands of educational resources including books, videos, and educational games.
-The system also includes software tools for content and student management, student evaluation and monitoring, and Courses creation.
+The system also includes software tools for content and student management, student evaluation and monitoring, and courses creation.

 At the core, Planet is a repository of free, open access, and public domain resources designed to benefit literate and preliterate, young and old, and novice and expert learners of all ages.
 Resources of all kinds (literature, health, science, math, etc.), in various languages (English, Somali, Swahili, Arabic, Spanish, etc.), and in various formats (text, audio, video) are continually being added to Planet.